wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Of the many software packages installed on your Red Hat, CentOS, and/or Ubuntu systems, which ones have known vulnerabilities that might impact your security posture?
 Wazuh helps you answer this question with the ``syscollector`` and ``vulnerability-detector`` modules.
-On each agent, ``syscollector`` can scan the system for the presence and versions of all software packages.
-This information is submitted to the Wazuh manager where it is stored in in an agent-specific database for later assessment.
+On each agent, ``syscollector`` can scan the system for the presence and version of all software packages.
+This information is submitted to the Wazuh manager where it is stored in an agent-specific database for later assessment.
 On the Wazuh manager, ``vulnerability-detector`` maintains a fresh copy of the desired CVE sources of vulnerability data, and periodically compares agent packages with the relevant CVE database and generates alerts on matches.

 In this lab, we will configure ``syscollector`` to run on wazuh-server and on both of the Linux agents.
 We will also configure
-``vulnerability-detector`` on wazuh-server to periodically check the collected software inventory for matches to published CVEs.
+``vulnerability-detector`` on wazuh-server to periodically scan the collected inventory data for known vulnerable packages.
+We will observe relevant log messages and vulnerability alerts in Kibana including a dashboard dedicated to this.
+We will also interact with the Wazuh API to more deeply mine the inventory data, and even take a look at the databases where it is stored.

 Configure ``syscollector`` for the Linux agents
 -----------------------------------------------

-In ``/var/ossec/etc/shared/linux/agent.conf`` on wazuh-server, just before the ``open-scap`` configuration section, insert the following so each Linux agent will scan itself.
+In ``/var/ossec/etc/shared/linux/agent.conf`` on wazuh-server, just before the ``open-scap`` wodle configuration section, insert the following so each Linux agent will scan itself.

   .. code-block:: xml